0xJs/CARTP-cheatsheet/README.md

 - Use ```{{config.items()}}``` and see if it works.
 - Check if a managed identity is assigned (Check for the env variables IDENTITY_HEADER and IDENTITY_ENDPOINT)

+## OS Command injection
+- In case of OS command injection, it is possible to run arbitrary operating  system commands on the server where requests are processed.
+- This is usually due to insecure parsing of user input such as parameters, uploaded files and HTTP requests.

 # Authenticated enumeration
 ## Enumeration through Azure portal
 #### Login azure portal